sreeprasad/math51Solutions/README.md

 # math51Solutions
 Solutions to Stanford Math 51 Exerciese

-Last Exercise completed: Exercise 4.10
+## In progress: Exercise 3.*
+- Solution to Exercise 3.1 completed

+## Completed:
+- All problems in Exercise 4.* completed